 Here’s a quick summary of the full set of NordPass features:

-- Apps for Windows, Mac OS, Linux, iOS, Android, and leading web browsers
+- Apps for Windows, Mac OS, Linux, iOS, Android, and extensions for leading web browsers

 - Advanced encryption XChaCha20 and key derivation Argon2 algorithms for superior security